black-codher-bootcamp-2021-jackson/personal-project-beembola/client/src/components/DailyEntries.md

 serverSide:
 installtion of libraries and dependencies
--conected tp mongp - this will allow me to store tasks in the database, so when i reset the server , i dont get logout -mondodb cluster allow us to host our data in a cloud server, instead of hosting the data in local machine -i firstconnect to to cluster by connecting my application -i copied the conection string
+-connected to mongodp - this will allow me to store tasks in the database, so when i reset the server , i dont get logout -mondodb cluster allow us to host our data in a cloud server, instead of hosting the data in local machine -i firstconnect to to cluster by connecting my application -i copied the conection string